NimaChamika/Data-Structures-N-Algorithms/README.md

 - Time complexity: O(N^2)
 - The algo always runs O(N^2) time even if the array is sorted.
 It can be optimized by stopping the algorithm if the inner loop didn’t cause any swap.

+#### 2 - Selection Sort

+- This is a simple & efficent sorting algorithm that works by repeatedly selecting the smallest element from the unsorted portion of the list and moving it to the sorted portion of the list.
+- not good for large data sets.
+- Not stable
+- Time complexity: O(N^2)

 ---

 ## 2- Data Structures